 It's about time we heard from another offbeat groom!
-Here's Tribesmaid Fiddledragon‘s future husband with his insights into why they're having an “adventuring party” instead of a “wedding party.”
+Here's one groom's insights into why he's having an “adventuring party” instead of a “wedding party.”

 There were a wide variety of thoughts that played into our decision to have an “adventuring party” rather than the traditional set of bridesmaids and groomsmen.
 First, that particular paradigm didn't shout FUN in the way that an Adventuring Party did.
 We certainly didn't want to have to pair people off and balance gender count or sides anyway.
 That could easily become boring, or even *shudder* routine.